FDA Drug Safety Communication:

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Flush any medication that is outdated or no longer needed down the toilet.
-Talk to your pharmacist about the proper disposal of your medication..
+You must immediately dispose of any medication that is outdated or no longer needed through a medicine take-back program..
+If you do not have a take-back program nearby or one that you can access promptly, flush any hydrocodone tablets or capsules that are outdated or no longer needed down the toilet.
+Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose